data-dot-all/dataall/pages/architecture.md

 - API Gateway is private and not exposed to the internet, it's linked to a shared VPC endpoint.
-- A resource policy on the API Gateway denys any traffic with a source different than the VPC endpoint.
+- A resource policy on the API Gateway denies any traffic with a source different than the VPC endpoint.
 - API Gateway is protected by AWS Web Application Firewall (WAF) against malicious attacks.